-Join the Freedom Center this summer for an exciting, transformative learning and leading experience!
-June 19-August 3, we travel in the Bay Area and beyond with middle and high school students, engaging thousands of registered and unregistered voters in vigorous community dialogues on civic engagement and democracy, that will change lives!
+Join the Freedom Center this summer for a dynamic, transformative learning and leading experience!
+June 26-August 3, we travel from the Bay Area and beyond with middle and high school students, engaging thousands of members of the nation’s community dialogues on civic engagement and democracy, that will change lives! #GetCivic

-The Martin Luther King Jr Freedom Center carries out ongoing, year-round civic engagement education and recruitment.
-This summer, along with a sister educational center, the Institute for Community Leadership (located near Tacoma WA), we are producing a dynamic education and civic engagement project for the months of July and August.
-This is our 26th year of producing hard hitting, boot camp-like, traveling classes/civic engagement projects.
-This year we will travel throughout the Bay Area and beyond producing Civic Engagement Listening Circles!
-We are mobilizing middle and high school students, interns and staff.
-We will travel with an 18 foot truck, prepare our own meals, sleep on gym floors and in tents, spend time in forests and rivers, carry out press interviews, make public speeches and organize community based dialogue circles on how and why to engage in civics, and in DEMOCRACY!!
+Follow us on social media June 26 to August 3, 2018, for this summer’s Civic Engagement Tour!
+High school and college aged young people will travel throughout the West Coast answering what we can do as a society to get more civically engaged!
+This is our 27th year of producing hard hitting, boot camp-like, traveling classes/civic engagement projects.
+We will travel with an 18-foot truck, prepare our own meals, sleep on gym floors and in tents, spend time in forests and rivers, carry out press interviews, make public speeches and organize community-based dialogue circles on how and why to engage in civics, and in DEMOCRACY!!
 This is a life changing experience.

 - Develop understanding of the role of ethics, values, and civic engagement in education

 - Ability to analyze and synthesize historical, political, economic and cultural work

 - Develop teaching, presenting, coaching, community organizing & public speaking skills

 - Community service credit available on a per-high school basis